-Saul Ewing Arnstein & Lehr’s team of business succession attorneys advise both individual owners and companies across numerous industries on the sale and transfer of their ownership interests for planned retirements as well as in the wake of unexpected incapacitation or death.
-We spell out the details of a transfer in a business succession plan that is based on an assessment of the business’ structure, finances and governance policies and the estate planning goals of the business owner.
+Saul Ewing’s team of business succession planning attorneys advise both individual owners and companies across numerous industries on the sale and transfer of their ownership interests for planned retirements as well as in the wake of unexpected incapacitation or death.
+We make an assessment of the business’ structure, finances and governance policies, consider the estate planning goals of the business owner, and develop a business succession plan that spells out the details of a transfer.
 The planning process includes six steps:

 - Tax and estate planning, including review of income and estate tax strategies and determination of the source of funds for tax payment

-- Transition plan implementation, including management of the process of ensuring that the plan is put into action and addressing challenges that arise; and
+- Transition plan implementation, including management of the process of ensuring that the plan is put into action and addressing challenges that arise

-We also work in close cooperation with other advisors involved with accounting, life insurance and financial planning and take into account the emotional intricacies that tend to arise in these transfers.
-Our work is informed by our many years of experience creating these plans and our broader legal work …, all services offered through Saul Ewing Arnstein & Lehr’s Private Client Services Group.
+Throughout the process, we work in close cooperation with other advisors involved with accounting, life insurance and financial planning, and take into account the emotional intricacies that tend to arise in these transfers.

-- Negotiating the buy-out of a “rogue” shareholder and renegotiating the terms of a new operating and cross-purchase agreement for a manufacturing company in conjunction with estate planning for a majority shareholder.
+- Negotiated the buy-out of a “rogue” shareholder and renegotiated the terms of a new operating and cross-purchase agreement for a manufacturing company in conjunction with estate planning for a majority shareholder.

-- Drafting and negotiating multiple shareholder, partnership, and operating agreements in conjunction with corporate counsel and the estate planning process.
-Instituted various estate planning “freezing” techniques, such as Sales to Grantor Trusts and GRATs to maximize estate tax savings for the transfer of interests in a closely-held corporation to the next generation.
+- Drafted and negotiated multiple shareholder, partnership, and operating agreements in conjunction with corporate counsel and the estate planning process.
+Instituted various estate planning “freezing” techniques, such as Sales to Grantor Trusts and GRATs to maximize estate tax savings for the transfer of interests in a closely held corporation to the next generation.

-- Representing and advising one branch of a multi-generational energy corporation in Pennsylvania prior to, during, and following a sale of the corporation to Exxon Mobile for approximately $2 billion.
+- Represented and advised one branch of a multi-generational energy corporation in Pennsylvania prior to, during, and following a sale of the corporation to Exxon Mobile for approximately $2 billion.

-- Working with the CEO of a female owned and managed manufacturing corporation on various business and family succession planning issues, including the transfer of certain corporate interests at a discounted value for lack of marketability and lack of control discount.
+- Worked with the CEO of a female-owned-and-managed manufacturing corporation on various business and family succession planning issues, including the transfer of certain corporate interests at a discounted value for lack of marketability and lack of control discount.

-- Both families in a two-family company through creation of an ESOP, formation of family limited partnerships and the related planning for the founders and their spouses as well as the children and grandchildren of the two founders of the company.
+- Advised both families in a two-family company through the creation of an ESOP, formation of family-limited partnerships, and the related planning for the founders and their spouses as well as the children and grandchildren of the two founders of the company.
 The handling of low basis stock coupled with the use of Grantor Retained Annuity Trusts resulted in diversification of the investments of the investment portfolios of family members while maintaining control over the management of the company.

-- A fourth-generation company dating to 1896 in which control was passed to the younger generations while maintaining the income generating capacity for the older generations and without payment of federal estate tax on the passage of the stock and control.
+- Advised a fourth-generation company dating to 1896 in passing control to the younger generations while maintaining the income generating capacity for the older generations and without payment of federal estate tax on the passage of the stock and control.
 In addition, the well-planned use of life insurance and the proper timing of stock transfers over many decades has enabled the family to keep the company intact, while growing the business and allowing for additional capital investment in the company.
-The engagement includes working closely with accounting, life insurance and other family advisors to continually evolve the succession planning as the federal estate tax laws change.
+The engagement included working closely with accounting, life insurance and other family advisors to continually evolve the succession planning as the federal estate tax laws change.

-- Successful transition of a family retail business with more than 30 locations from the second to third generation where insiders have substance abuse issues.
+- Advised on the successful transition of a family retail business with more than 30 locations from the second to third generation where insiders have substance abuse issues.

-- Members of the third and fourth generations of a construction contractor to plan and carry out a program to transfer ownership and management and liability responsibility between the generations.
+- Advised members of the third and fourth generations of a construction contractor in planning and carrying out a program to transfer ownership and management and liability responsibility between the generations.

-- A distribution company to transfer ownership to a younger generation while preserving the income and retirement security of the older generation and plan for equitable treatment of family members not in the business.
+- Advised a distribution company in transferring ownership to a younger generation while preserving the income and retirement security of the older generation and plan for equitable treatment of family members not in the business.

-- A psychologist/business consultant to prepare a plan for father-to-son transition in a food distribution business that protected the interests, both financial and emotional, of each.
+- Advised a psychologist/business consultant in preparing a plan for the father-to-son transition in a food distribution business that protected the interests, both financial and emotional, of each.